Sammuel21/pridav-music-project/README.md

 **3. Lasso Regression**

-The basic toolkit of linear models was used in the project - linear regression as a foundation and it's penalized version's to control the parameter weights.
-Generally linear models did not perform well, this indicates that the relationships and patterns in data could not be explained lineary.
+The basic toolkit of linear models was used in the project - linear regression as a foundation and its penalized versions to control the parameter weights.
+Generally linear models did not perform well, this indicates that the relationships and patterns in data could not be explained linearly.
 As a countermeasure we have decided to utilize ensemble methods.
 The results of linear models can be found below:

 **Linear models summary:**